Measuring vesicle loading with holographic microscopy and bulk light scattering: Results and Discussions

+Another use case is to measure the leakage of an encapsulated solute over time.
+We diluted vesicles self-assembled in the presence of sucrose 1 part in 10 into an isotonic solution containing glucose, resulting in vesicles that encapsulate sucrose in the lumen.
+Because there is both a sucrose and glucose gradient across the membrane, the two sugars are expected to slowly exchange over time, limited by the less permeable solute (sucrose).

-We found that a sample initially measured $n$ = 1.3497 $\pm$ 0.0004, corresponding to an encapsulated sucrose concentration of 450 mM.
-Over one week, the same sample had vesicles measuring $n$ = 1.3476 $\pm$ 0.0003, corresponding to encapsulation of 350 mM sucrose.
+We found that a sample initially measured $n$ = 1.3556 $\pm$ 0.0004, which corresponds to an encapsulated sucrose concentration of 380 mM (Fig.~\ref{fig:leakage}).
+Over one week, the same sample had vesicles measuring $n$ = 1.3535 $\pm$ 0.0003, corresponding to the encapsulation of 260 mM sucrose and 120 mM glucose.
 Given the timescale of a week and the average flux across the membrane, this corresponds to a sucrose permeability of 2 $\times$ 10$^{-11}$ cm/s.
+This value compares well against the measured permeability of glucose across the same membrane (7 $\times$ 10$^{-11}$ cm/s from Sacerdote and Szostak~\cite{sacerdote_semipermeable_2005}), which is expected to be faster because of its smaller {molecular weight}.